-PodPast.ai vs NotebookLM: No Source Limit vs 50-Source Cap
+PodPast.ai vs NotebookLM: One Podcast Vault vs 50-Source Notebooks

-NotebookLM is Google's impressive AI notebook tool, but it caps each notebook at 50 sources, requires you to upload audio manually per episode, and runs on Gemini rather than Claude.
-PodPast.ai is one unbounded, auto-ingesting vault that connects your entire podcast library to Claude via MCP.
-If you follow more than a handful of podcasts, PodPast's architecture scales where NotebookLM cannot.
+NotebookLM is Google's impressive AI notebook tool, but it caps each notebook at 50 sources, makes you upload audio manually one episode at a time, and runs on Gemini rather than Claude.
+PodPast.ai follows whole podcasts — each one adding its full back-catalogue automatically — into a single cross-searchable vault connected to Claude via MCP.
+On Pro you can follow 25 podcasts, which is thousands of episodes in one vault.
+If you follow more than a handful of shows, PodPast's architecture scales where NotebookLM's notebooks do not.

 Feature comparison